-If you've always dreamt of having a Brooklyn loft à la Dan Humphrey from Gossip Girl, well, you're not alone.
-But for those of us who live in the real world, with real rent, there's no better way to get that industrial look than with a brick backsplash in the kitchen.
-Whether exposed or new, brick can make an ideal accent in your culinary headquarters, adding rich color and texture to your space.
-And if you needed anymore convincing, here are a few pros and cons to mull over.
+If you've always dreamt of having a Brooklyn apartment with all those rich architectural details well, you're not alone.
+But for those of us who don't have access to the loft life, there's no better way to get at least some of that industrial look than with a brick kitchen backsplash.
+Whether it's rugged, new, or even faux brick, this material creates an automatic accent by adding rich color and texture.

 2. Decide on your arrangement.

-Another all important factor to consider with a brick backsplash is how you're going to install your brickwork.
-Will you go with a classic stacked style, or opt for something more playful such as herringbone or crosshatch?
-This minimal white kitchen backsplash by Sita Montgomery Interiors showcases a running bond style, so each tile starts in the middle of the tile below it.
+If you're going the DIY brick backsplash route, you have to consider the orientation.
+Will you go with a classic stacked bond pattern, or opt for a more playful installation such as herringbone or crosshatch?
+The painted white brick in this modern kitchen from Sita Montgomery Interiors showcases a running bond style, so each brick starts in the middle of the one below it.

-Adding a brick backsplash behind the stove in a herringbone pattern will definitely be a rustic feature that infuses your cook space with character and texture.
-Jenna Sue Design created a focal point in this modern industrial design with exactly that, complementing the scheme with copper wall sconces, black cabinets, and wood countertops.
-Swoon!
+Add a thin brick backsplash behind the stove in a herringbone pattern for a fresh farmhouse kitchen feature that has heaps of texture and character.
+Jenna Sue Design created a brick focal point in this cook space and complemented the scheme with copper wall sconces, black cabinets, and wood countertops.
+We love it.

 4. Extend upwards.

 There's just something so impactful about a brick wall that runs all the way to the ceiling.
 It creates an industrial moment but still feels incredibly warm and inviting, and that's exactly how your kitchen should feel.
 In this space from Tom Howley, the clay tiles bring the entire room to life.
 So we recommend following his lead and stacking your brick all the way up.

 5. Do something different.